 With the red candy melts, cut off the tiniest corner of your zipper-top bag or piping bag, then drizzle the veiny squiggle shapes over the entirety of the six molds with the colorful chocolate, overlapping and randomly located in every direction.
 Place the molds in the freezer for 3-5 minutes to allow the chocolate to set.

-Remove the mold from the freezer and place 1 tbsp melted white candy melts into one half of a bomb mold and, using the bottom of your tablespoon measuring spoon, press the chocolate up the sides of the mold, keeping it thick but even.
+Remove the mold from the freezer and place 1 tablespoon melted white candy melts into one half of a bomb mold and, using the bottom of your tablespoon measuring spoon, press the chocolate up the sides of the mold, keeping it thick but even.
 Repeat with all 12 bomb mold halves, both the pre-made colorful molds and the molds yet unused.

 Place the chocolate filled bomb molds into the freezer for 5 minutes.